j4g3rOS/CV/README.md

 ## IT Professional

 With a focus on operational optimisation, I enable organisations to leverage technology by providing strategic guidance and support for the advancement of IT infrastructure.
-My approach emphasises enhancing system efficiency and reliability, ensuring all technology solutions are closely aligned with overarching business objectives and driving the implementation of innovative alternatives
+My approach emphasises enhancing system efficiency and reliability, ensuring all technology solutions are closely aligned with overarching business objectives and driving the implementation of innovative alternativenes.

 <div align="center">